railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 You can also assign multiple taxes to a Project, so that invoices from the Project carry an appropriate rate of tax (project invoicing is dealt with in detail in a later chapter).

-.. tip::   **A step further**  *Tax regions*
+.. note:: Tax regions

 	The third-party module ``import_export`` can be used to extend Open ERP's tax system, so that you can assign taxes to different accounts depending on the location of the Partner.
-The Partner is given a new Partner Location field that can be set to Local, Europeor Outside, so that taxes and tax bases can be channeled to different accounts.
+	The Partner is given a new Partner Location field that can be set to Local, Europe or Outside, so that taxes and tax bases can be channeled to different accounts.

 	This module could be the basis of more ambitious location-based tax accounting.